caiofcm/vscode-debugger-magic/README.md

 # Vscode-Debugger-Magic

-Attach a debugging session of visual studio code to the jupyter notebook
+Attach a debugging session of visual studio code to the jupyter notebook and also for node-red (within a python-function node)

 ## Install